albertllousas/functional-domain-driven-design/README.md

 As a developer, I've been working almost all my career in JS and java, imperative OOP and layered architectures, through different companies and variety of domains.

-Some years ago I decided to open my mind, I learned functional programming with Scala, at least I tried, my head almost exploded.
-I also tried different programming languages, such as ruby, elixir, typescript or even ocaml, till finally I fell in love with kotlin .
+Some years ago I decided to open my mind to new ways of thinking, so I decide to learn functional programming with Scala, well ... at least I tried, my head almost exploded, literally :).
+I also tried different programming languages and paradigms such as ruby, elixir, typescript or even ocaml, till finally I fell in love with kotlin, a good mix of everything.

-One day I realised that I didn't know what the S of Solid really meant, so it led me to understand dependency-inversion and the architectures based on it, I fell in love again, this time with hexagonal architecture.
+One day I realised that I didn't know what the S of Solid really meant, so it led me to understand dependency inversion principle and the architectures based on it ...
+I fell in love again, this time with hexagonal architecture.

 Parallel to all of that, I learned that software engineers should not work alone and isolated, we need to work together, so, welcome agile and [XP](https://en.wikipedia.org/wiki/Extreme_programming).